alirezarpi/desktop-reminder/README.md

 ## How it works
 ![alt text]( ./img/how.png "terminal view")

-This script uses a empty template ( template.jpg ) and when you entered what you want, the text will be added to the template with the font `Calibri`, like this:
+This script uses an empty template ( template.jpg ) and when you entered what you want, the text will be added to the template with the font `Calibri`, like this:

 ![alt text]( ./rtw.jpg "reminder wallpaper")